Welcome to the Cobb EMC ForumEncouraging Member participation in the affairs of Cobb EMC

 Click here to see the full discussion on the Cobb EMC Forum website.

-Three candidates, Bill Boyle, Keith McInish and Matt O’Donnell, have qualified to run against the District 4 incumbent.
-Cobb EMC Forum believes all 3 candidates bring significant skills to the table as well as a commitment to low rates, Member representation, transparency and ethics.
+Two candidates, Bill Boyle and Matt O’Donnell, have qualified to run against the District 4 incumbent.
+Cobb EMC Forum believes both candidates bring significant skills to the table as well as a commitment to low rates, Member representation, transparency and ethics.
 Click here for Cobb EMC Forum’s full take on the upcoming elections.
 Click here to see Matt O’Donnell’s platform.

 Cobb EMC Board of Directors Takes Giant Step Backwards